littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 Royal Absolutism (Imperial, Authoritarian) - The monarch is the state, whose will is law without limit. (-50% pop ethics shift speed, +1 Edict Cap, access to the Proclamation of Justice edict that ends policy cooldowns early)

-Public Works (Any) - A system of public employment makes labor power available for many tasks. (-15% clear tile blocker cost, +5% habitability)
+Public Works (Any) - A system of public employment makes labor power available for many tasks. (-15% clear blocker cost, +5% habitability)

 Imperial Economy (Dictatorial/Imperial, not Xenophile) - This empire exploits its vassals ruthlessly. (+15% vassal naval capacity contribution, +7.5% tributary income)